-2491596 C&YP schools guides.indd (npcc.police.uk)
+2491596 C&YP schools guides.indd (npcc.police.uk) this link is also available in Annex C of KCSIE.

 We also understand that if police are talking to a student, because they suspect them of a crime, the child must have an appropriate adult present e.g. parent